Skip to main content

 • GET /api/versions - Returns a JSON array containing the API versions that the pub-sub indexer instance supports.

-• GET /status - Returns a JSON object containing the implementation version, the git head commit hash of the pub-sub indexer instance, the connection status of the database and the connection status of the node.
+• GET /status - Returns a JSON object containing the implementation version, the git head commit hash of the pub-sub indexer instance.

 • GET /health - Always returns 200 OK with empty body.